 Change of Status

-Under certain conditions, a person in the U.S. in a non-resident visa status (such as B2, E2, F1, F2, J1, J2, H1, H4) may change their visa status to F-1 or J-1.
+Under certain conditions, someone in the U.S. in a non-resident visa status (such as B2, E2, F1, F2, J1, J2, H1, H4) may change their visa status to F-1 or J-1.
 There are two main ways to effect a Change of Status successfully:

-- Apply to the US Citizenship and Immigration Service (USCIS) for a change of immigration status inside the U.S. (approval timeframe: ~30 days-18 months; the 30 day timeframe applies to petitions with Premium Processing)
+- Inside the U.S. – apply to the US Citizenship and Immigration Service (USCIS) for a change of immigration status inside the U.S. (approval timeframe: ~30 days-18 months; the 30 day timeframe applies to petitions with Premium Processing)

 When to Apply & Premium Processing Considerations